tedk13/pui-website/content/docs/components/blockquote.md

 {{< /highlight >}}

 ## Colors
 As previously mentioned, the default color of the left border is light gray, but you can change it if you like.
 You can change the color of the border by using a border utility.
 For example, adding the class `border--color-navy`, to the blockquote, will change the border to navy.
 Learn more about border utilities.
-You can view our list of colors available greyscale, brand colors, and secondary colors maps.
+You can view our list of colors available greyscale, and brand colors maps.

 <blockquote class="border--color-orange block-6">
     <p class="skeleton" data-lines="3"></p>